afsarmahmud/afsarmahmud.github.io/research.md

 ## Selected Research Projects

-My work focuses on manufacturing-aware computational engineering, where simulation, design optimization, prototyping, validation, and production constraints are treated as a coupled engineering workflow rather than isolated stages.
+My work focuses on manufacturing-aware computational engineering, where simulation, design optimization, prototyping, validation, and production constraints are treated as an integrated engineering workflow rather than isolated stages.

 The research direction across these projects can be summarized as:

-<b>Simulation → Optimization → Prototype Validation → Manufacturing Integration → Computational Automation</b>
+<b>Design → Simulation → Optimization → Prototype Validation → Manufacturing Integration → Experimental Correlation → Computational Automation</b>

 ---